awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Workload.md

 This section shows how to capture a workload for Tuning Advisor to analyze\.
 This is the preferred process for capturing a workload because Amazon RDS restricts host access to the SQL Server instance\.
 The full documentation on Tuning Advisor can be found on [MSDN](http://msdn.microsoft.com/en-us/library/ms173494%28v=sql.105%29.aspx)\.

 To use Tuning Advisor, you must provide what is called a workload to the advisor\.
-A workload is a set of Transact\-SQL statements that execute against a database or databases that you want to tune\.
+A workload is a set of Transact\-SQL statements that run against a database or databases that you want to tune\.
 Database Engine Tuning Advisor uses trace files, trace tables, Transact\-SQL scripts, or XML files as workload input when tuning databases\.
 When working with Amazon RDS, a workload can be a file on a client computer or a database table on an Amazon RDS SQL Server DB accessible to your client computer\.
 The file or the table must contain queries against the databases you want to tune in a format suitable for replay\.

 For Tuning Advisor to be most effective, a workload should be as realistic as possible\.
 You can generate a workload file or table by performing a trace against your DB instance\.
 While a trace is running, you can either simulate a load on your DB instance or run your applications with a normal load\.